philr/putty-key/README.md

 ```

 The included [refinement](http://ruby-doc.org/core-2.3.0/doc/syntax/refinements_rdoc.html)
-can then either be activated in the lexical scope (file, class or module) where
+to Ruby's OpenSSL library can then either be activated in the lexical scope
-it will be used with:
+(file, class or module) where it will be used with:

 ```ruby
 using PuTTY::Key